 In content marketing, the same principle can apply.
 When an article is published in the press that mentions your institution, it can be easy to dismiss or downplay its impact based on social shares alone.
 But sometimes, the conversation regarding that piece is taking place below the surface of the article, on niche forums and Reddit communities.

 Consider the example above, in which a newspaper article on black students and their long-term student loan debt spawns a popular thread on the economics subreddit.
 Responding to each comment would be difficult and, in all likelihood, ineffective.
 But by examining the comments collectively, this university would have noticed that generally, the perception was that black students were better off attending community colleges than their institution.
 That insight could have led to new content efforts showcasing successful black students and alumni, combating the false narrative building on the platform.

 Each spring, as universities release admissions decisions and students weigh their options, a flurry of Reddit posts appear in which students share their acceptance letters and ask their peers for help making a decision.

 Beyond the obvious competitive intelligence aspect of these posts, these threads can help content marketers understand questions students ask and information they seek at a critical time in their decision-making process.
 And while you may not be able to sway an admitted student’s decision in the moment via Reddit, you can use their post, and the resulting replies, to proactively plan your messaging for the following year’s yield season.

-Reddit is an immensely popular platform, and our preliminary research into admissions conversation at Campus Sonar shows that it’s only becoming increasingly popular with each new crop of prospective students who begin the university search process.
+Reddit is an immensely popular platform, and our preliminary audience research into admissions conversation at Campus Sonar shows that it’s only becoming increasingly popular with each new crop of prospective students who begin the university search process.
 And while the rules of engagement on Reddit may be a bit more difficult to master than other social platforms like Twitter and Instagram, that doesn’t mean you can’t use the information posted to improve your content marketing efforts.